Publisher & Editor

 Ann McCreary is a news reporter covering arts, Twisp town council, fire & police, wildlife, scuba diving and more.

 She keeps trying to retire, but we won’t let her.

 Darla Hussey is the publication designer for the Methow Valley News.
 She is also in charge of keeping the website working and managing the social media side of the biz.
 Other skills include the possession/operation of power tools and a McGyver-esque ability to fix anything with duct tape — hot pink zebra-striped duct tape to be precise.
 Darla is more commonly known around the Methow Valley as “Dean’s/Kenny’s mom” or “that-face-painter-lady-can-you-make-me-a-tiger?”

 Sheila is an enigma — we know she had a life before she joined us here at the Methow Valley News, but we don’t know what it was.
 It was undoubtedly chic and well organized, and marked by an over abundance of good taste — much like Sheila herself.

 In her position at the News, Sheila does an outstanding job of helping our advertisers put together just the right message to bring people’s attention to whatever it is they’re promoting.
 Her longevity in the Methow Valley makes her an asset to any business or group trying to reach out to the local market.

 Tera Evans manages subscriptions, classified ads, legal notices, obituaries, inserts and accounts receivable, not to mention she understands the mysteries of QuickBooks and knows where all the supplies are hidden.

-Mark makes sure the papers get delivered on time each week from Pateros to Mazama.
+Paige makes sure the papers get delivered on time each week, from Pateros to Mazama.